KameronJohnson/GraphQL-Server/README.md

 You can add, edit and delete customers: see schema.js for ideas.

-For example, to add a customer to data.json file try this query:
+For example, to add a customer to the data.json file try this query:

 ```
 mutation{